Aachen sights for a day

 Where is Aachen located?

 Aachen is located in the state of North Rhine-Westphalia.
 It is about 72 kilometers to Cologne (as the crow flies).
 Düsseldorf is about 74 kilometers away as the crow flies.

 What do you have to do in Aachen?

 The squares of Aachen are definitely worth seeing.
 Münsterplatz am Dom is particularly beautiful in spring when the magnolias are in bloom.
 The market square with the Kaiser Karl fountain is worth a visit on market days and in the evening.
 The Elisengarten is worth seeing.
 Also not to be missed is the courtyard with the Roman portico and its cafés, which invite you to take a break.

 What is famous in Aachen?

 Of course, the cathedral comes first.
 The town hall and the Elisenbrunnen are also well known.
-Those who like culinary things should not miss trying Aachener Printen.
+If you like culinary things, you shouldn't miss out on trying Aachener Printen.

 Is Aachen a beautiful city?

 In any case.
-With its squares, the cathedral, the historic town hall, the small streets and the cafés, bars and restaurants, Aachen is a city that is well worth a visit.
+With its squares, the cathedral, the historic town hall, the small streets and the cafés, bars and restaurants, Aachen is a city that is definitely worth a visit.

 What do you drink in Aachen?